renovatebot/renovate/docs/development/best-practices.md

 - Avoid `toMatchSnapshot`, only use it for:
   - huge strings like the Renovate PR body text
   - huge complex objects where you only need to test parts
+- Avoid exporting non-exported functions purely for the purpose of testing unless it's necessary

 ### Fixtures